ssardina-agts/agtcity-sarl-mw/README.md

 The main tools provided by the **C_MassimTalking** capability are:

 * For setup:
-	* When you create the skill, you need to pass the directory where the server and agent JSON config files are, the name of the server config file (e.g., `eismassimconfig.json`) and the player agent config file (e.g., `agentsconfig.json`).
+	* When you create the skill, you need to pass the directory where the server JSON config file is located (e.g., `eismassimconfig.json`).
-	* `MT_initialize()`: will create and start the Environment Interface (to talk to Massim server).
-	* `MT_registerPlayersFromConfig()`: will register all the players using the player agents configuration file.
-	* `MT_registerPlayerByName(playerName : String)`: will register only a given player (must exist in config file).
-	* `MT_registerPlayersByRole(playerRole : String)`: register ALL the players of a given role.
+		* This file has the details of the game server (e.g., IP, port) as well as all the entity connections to the server (e.g., `connectionA1`).
+	* `MT_addPlayerByName(entityConnection : String)`: will register interest in controlling a given entity connection.
+If none is added, then it will be assumed that we will control all the connections in the server configuration file.
+This is useful if we do not want to control all the entity connections listed in the server configuration file, but only some of them.
+	* `MT_initialize()`: will create all network connection to game server for the entities of relevance and will register all the relevant players to be controlled that were added via `MT_addPlayerByName` (if none, then register all available connections).
+	* **NOTE:** there is no need to "register" players explicitely; they are all done automatically in the initialization phase.
 * `MT_sensePlayerPercepts(playerName : String)`: sense the percepts for a player; blocking.
 * `MT_executeAction(playerName : String, action : Action)`: instruct the execution of an action ofr a player.

 The **S_MassimTalking17** skill makes use of entity class **PlayerState** to store each player registered in the game.
 This class stores, for example,  the location of the agent, its charge and load level, the items it is holding, etc.

+### Entities, Agents, and Players

+Because the framework involves the MASSIM game server, an Environment Interface, and the SARL agents, there are different entities and identifications.
+Overall

+1. There is an **entity connection**, which is the connection to the game server, with a username and password.
+For example `connectionA1'.
+2. Then one can register a **player agent** in the Environment Interface and link it to an entity connection.
+The skill does this automatically by registering one player per entity connection established.
+Those players will have the name `player_<entity>`.
+3. Finally, a connection is linked to a real **game agent entity** in the game simulator.
+This will have a name that will be transmitted in its percepts.
+For example, `connectionA1` could be the game entity `agentA1` which is a drone.

 ### Events